Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Previous Work

 \section{Previous Work}

-Hundreds of satellites continuously monitor the Earth’s surface, generating petabyte-scale remote sensing datasets \cite{Rolf2024MissionC}.
+Hundreds of satellites continuously monitor the Earth’s surface, generating petabyte-scale remote sensing datasets \citep{Rolf2024MissionC}.
 With advancements in hardware, the quality of remote sensing images has significantly improved in terms of spatial and temporal resolution.
-High-quality remote sensing data are available through state-funded projects like Sentinel and Landsat, and more recently through private enterprises such as Planet Labs \cite{planetlabs}.
-Increasingly, machine learning has been used to parse such raw data, including in a wide range of applications for tackling climate change \cite{article123456789}.
-Benchmark datasets in this area have included tasks in land use and land cover (LULC) estimation \cite{Sumbul2019BigearthnetAL}, crop classification \cite{9749916,tseng2021cropharvest}, species distribution modeling \cite{NEURIPS2023_ef7653bb}, and forest monitoring \cite{2023arXiv231210114I}.
+High-quality remote sensing data are available through state-funded projects like Sentinel and Landsat and, more recently, through private enterprises such as Planet Labs \citep{planetlabs}.
+Increasingly, machine learning has been used to parse such raw data, including in various applications for tackling climate change \citep{article123456789}.
+Benchmark datasets in this area have included tasks in land use and land cover (LULC) estimation \citep{Sumbul2019BigearthnetAL}, crop classification \citep{tseng2021cropharvest}, and forest monitoring \citep{2023arXiv231210114I}.
+Although developed primarily for urban monitoring, the SpaceNet 7 dataset \citep{vanetten2021multitemporalurbandevelopmentspacenet} features a small number of study sites with oil wells.

 Within this area of research, an increasing body of work has considered the problem of detecting artifacts associated with oil and gas operations.
-The detection of oil spills using a combination of remote sensing and machine learning has been widely explored \cite{Chen2017OffshoreOS,Wang2023CyberphysicalOS,Yang2022DecisionFO}.
-Recently, the detection of oil and gas infrastructure has also been investigated \cite{Sheng2020OGNetTA,Prajapati2022OGInfraGO}, with some studies focusing on the goal of estimating methane emissions \cite{zhu2022meterml,Omara2023DevelopingAS}.
-The dataset by \cite{Sheng2020OGNetTA} includes 7,066 aerial images, with 149 images of oil refineries.
-The METER-ML dataset \cite{zhu2022meterml} comprises 86,599 georeferenced images in the U.S.~labeled for methane sources.
-The OGIM v1 dataset \cite{Omara2023DevelopingAS} includes 2.6 million point locations of major facilities.
-A dataset by \cite{Chang2023DetectionOO} features 1,388 images of pipelines in the Arctic, while a dataset by \cite{10281808} includes 3,266 images of heavy-polluting enterprises with 0.25 m resolution.
+The detection of oil spills using a combination of remote sensing and machine learning has been widely explored \citep{Wang2023CyberphysicalOS,Yang2022DecisionFO}.
+Recently, the detection of oil and gas infrastructure has also been investigated \citep{Prajapati2022OGInfraGO}, with some studies focusing on the goal of estimating methane emissions \citep{zhu2022meterml,Omara2023DevelopingAS}.
+The dataset by \citet{Sheng2020OGNetTA} includes 7,066 aerial images, with 149 images of oil refineries.
+The METER-ML dataset \citep{zhu2022meterml} comprises 86,599 georeferenced images in the U.S.~labeled for methane sources.
+The OGIM v1 dataset \citep{Omara2023DevelopingAS} includes 2.6 million point locations of major facilities.
+A dataset by \citet{Chang2023DetectionOO} features 1,388 images of pipelines in the Arctic, while a dataset by \citet{10281808} includes 3,266 images of heavy-polluting enterprises with 0.25 m resolution.